Professor & Director of Maryland NanoCenter

 - 2010 – Editorial Board Member of Nanomedicine.

 - 2012 – 2014 Founding Chair of Electrodeposition Division, Korean Electrochemical Society (KECS)

 - 2012 Science Committee of the 44th International Chemistry Olympiad.

 Our group’s expertise in nanomaterials synthesis and electrochemistry forms the foundation of my research program.
-We are in general interested in the meso-architectures with various materials and their unique fundamental properties such as ion/electron transports and chemical/electrochemical behaviors.
-With the fundamental study, we are also interested in application of these various structures at energy storage, electronic devices, and biomedical fields.
-Research projects may be categorized into three major areas: (1) synthesis and characterization of heterogeneous meso-architectures with various electronic and/or electrochemical materials and their application to high-power energy storage devices and ultrafast electrochromic display, (2) synthesis and characterization of bio-nanotubes for biomedical applications such as targeted drug delivery and biosensors, and (3) investigation of fundamental physical and chemical properties of well-defined porous nanostructured materials such as diffusions, reactions, cell interactions.
+With fundamental study on nanotubes, nanowires and nanocrystals, we are interested in growth mechanism and application of these nanostructures at energy storage, catalysis, and biomedical fields.
+Research projects are; (1) synthesis and characterization of heterogeneous nanostructures with various electronic and/or electrochemical materials and their application to high-power energy storage devices and ultrafast electrochromic display, (2) synthesis and characterization of bio-nanostructures for biomedical applications such as targeted drug delivery, protein separation and biosensors, and (3) investigation of fundamental physical and chemical properties of heterogeneous nanostructured materials such as diffusions, reactions, cell interactions.
 In addition, we have recently expanded our research to the synthesis of heterogeneous nanocrystals for their use of high catalytic activity.